Where the Wild Things Are (film): Plot

 Max finds Alexander alone in the fort, whereupon he reveals that he knows Max is not a king with magical powers, but warns him never to let Carol know.
 However, Douglas reveals the truth when Carol throws another tantrum in the middle of the night over the state of the fort and Max's failure to fulfill his duties as a king.
-Enraged, Carol rips off Douglas's right arm - though only sand pours from the wound - before chasing Max into the forest and attempting to eat him.
+Angry, Carol rips Douglas's arm, though only sand pours from the wound before chasing Max into the forest and trying to eat him.
 Max is saved by KW, who hides him in her stomach.
 After Carol leaves, KW explains to Max how difficult their lives are, with Carol's tantrums only making matters worse.
 Max realizes what his mother is going through and decides to leave the island.

-Max finds the crushed remains of Carol's model island and leaves a token of affection for him to find.
-Max finds Carol and tells him he is going home because he is not a king.
+Max returns to the crushed remains of Carol's model island and leaves a token of affection for him.
+Max finds Carol and tells him he is going home because he is not a king, but Carol responds with disdain.
 The other Wild Things escort Max to his boat.
-Carol runs to join them after finding Max's token and arrives in time to see him off.
+Carol sees the token that Max left and runs after him, arriving just in time to see him off.
 He starts to howl and Max howls back; all the other Wild Things join in.
 Carol looks at KW, and she smiles kindly at him.
-Returning home, Max is embraced by his mother, who gives him a bowl of soup, a piece of cake, and a glass of milk.
+Returning home, Max is reunited with his mother, who gives him a bowl of soup, a piece of chocolate cake, and a glass of milk.
 She sits with him as he eats and he watches as she falls asleep at the table.